Regular Group Classes

 6

-’m an early riser and I value the quiet calm of being up while the world sleeps.
+i’m an early riser and I value the quiet calm of being up while the world sleeps.
 First thing in the morning gives me time and space to tune in, to notice how my body and mind feel that morning, gently wake my systems, and gain clarity about the day ahead.
 I use that awareness to set realistic priorities and adapt my plan to match my energy.
 After the practice I feel lighter, more positive and ready to tackle the day.
 Practically, doing this routine first thing ensures that it happens before the day’s busy-ness takes over or I become too tired or procrastinate in the evening,

 I’m new to yoga